Darokahn/blocks-language/language.md

 	{0, 2,}~$sum;

-A final type of code block is `unterminated`. if a code block does not return anything (either explicitly with return; or implicitly with a final line without a semicolon), it will be `unterminated`. `unterminated` code blocks return a pointer to their active scope.
+A final type of code block is `unterminated`. if a code block does not return anything (either explicitly with `<<`; or implicitly with a final line without a semicolon), it will be `unterminated`. `unterminated` code blocks return a pointer to their active scope.

 	items: {
 		x: 1,